+Model 742

+Model 742 Audio Mixer

 User Guide

-Issue 1, July 2012
+Issue 1, October 2004

 This User Guide is applicable for serial numbers:

-M742A-01151 and later
+M742-00151 and later

-© 2012 by Studio Technologies, Inc., all rights reserved
+© 2004 by Studio Technologies, Inc., all rights reserved www.studio-tech.com

-www.studio-tech.com

-50267-0712, Issue 1

-This page intentionally left blank.

 Table of Contents

 Introduction 5

 System Features 6

-Configuration Review 9
+Configuration Review 8

 Installation 10

-Post-Installation Calibration 17
+Post-Installation Calibration 15

-Operation 18
+Operation 17

-Technical Notes 24
+Technical Notes 23

-Specifications 28
+Specifications 27

 Block Diagram

-Audio Mixer

 This page intentionally left blank.

-Introduction What This User Guide Covers This User Guide is designed to assist you when installing, configuring, and using the Model 742A Audio Mixer.
+Model 742 Introduction What This User Guide Covers This User Guide is designed to assist you when installing, configuring, and using the Model 742 Audio Mixer.
 Additional background and technical information is also provided, as well as a product block diagram included at the end of this guide.
-System Overview The Model 742A Audio Mixer is expressly designed for use in electronic-news-gathering (ENG) vehicles and small production truck applications.
-Many other fixed and mobile audio production, on-air, and utility applications can also be supported.
-Model 742A features include four mic/line inputs with +48 volt phantom power, four line inputs, two output buses, LED level metering, flexible monitoring, and AC and DC powering.
-The Model 742A was specifically designed as a dual-channel audio mixer, rather than as a typical stereo device.
+System Overview The Model 742 Audio Mixer is expressly designed for use in electronic-newsgathering (ENG) vehicles, small production trucks, and other specialized mobile broadcast applications.
+Many other audio production applications can also be supported.
+Model 742 features include four mic/line inputs, four line inputs, two output buses, LED level metering, and monitoring.
+The Model 742 was specifically designed as a dual-channel audio mixer, rather than as a typical stereo device.
 This approach makes it excellent for "dual-path" on-air applications.
-As a utility mixer the Model 742A can create two independent monaural signals, excellent for general signal monitoring, talent cueing, or intercom support uses.
-The Model 742A is targeted for use by operators with numerous audio sources that need to be quickly and reliably adjusted and routed to create one or two independent audio mixes.
-In these days of operators having too many tasks to handle, and too little time to do them, the Model 742A is a refreshing combination of performance and simplicity.
-Using their experience in mobile broadcast applications, the engineers at Studio Technologies were able to design the Model 742A to include all the crucial features required to meet the needs of fast-paced newsgathering operations, while still providing the operator with an easy-to-use product.
-The hallmarks of the Model 742A are application flexibility, simplicity in use, audio quality, and long-term reliability.
-For powering, the unit can be directly connected to an AC mains source.
-A true "universal input" design that's intended
+The Model 742 is targeted for use by operators with numerous audio sources that need to be quickly and reliably adjusted and routed to create one or two independent audio mixes.
+In these days of operators having too many tasks to handle, and too little time to do them, the Model 742 is a refreshing combination of performance and simplicity.
+Using their experience in mobile broadcast applications, the engineers at Studio Technologies were able to design the Model 742 to include all the crucial features required to meet the needs of fast-paced news-gathering operations, while still providing the operator with an easy-to-use product.
+The hallmarks of the Model 742 are application flexibility, simplicity in use, audio quality, and long-term reliability.
+A number of internal configuration "jumpers" allow the unit's performance to be tailored to the needs of specific installations.
+The carefully selected feature set ensures that the Model 742 will be a "team player" when it is integrated into an audio system.
+While

-Figure 1.
-Model 742A Front Panel
+Model 742 Front Panel